turingschool/mod-0-curriculum/session1/index.md

  * You’ve missed more than one session or did not meet engagement expectations
  * You’ve missed assignments or delivered poor quality work
  * You were unable to pass the Technical Assessment
- * You were unable to pass the Mod 0 Capstone
+ * You were unable to pass the Mod 1 Pre-work
    * *Next step:* You have one chance to re-enroll in and successfully complete Mod 0
  * If you don’t pass on your second try you will be asked to reapply to Turing in 6 months.

 **Technical Ready**
  * Your work and assessment have met the expectations of mod 0
- * *Next step:* Submit your Program-Specific Mod 0 Capstone
+ * *Next step:* Submit your Program-Specific Mod 1 Pre-work

-If your Mod 0 Capstone meets expectations, you'll be **Turing Ready**
+If your Mod 1 Pre-work meets expectations, you'll be **Turing Ready**

 <div class="try-it">
   <h3>Break out rooms</h3>